As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 dog's belly with brown spots on skin

-Black spots on a dog’s belly can be perfectly normal.
+Normal brown spots on a dog’s belly can be perfectly normal, for example when they are the result of skin coloring, age spots, or sun exposure.
 Some dogs are born with dark spots on the skin as a normal part of their skin coloring, as shown in the picture below:

 black spots on a dog's belly